Johan Harmenberg: World Championships

-He won the World Championship titles in Individual Épée and Team Épée events at the 1977 competitions in Buenos Aires.

-He also won a bronze medal in Team Épée at the 1979 World Championships in Hamburg.
+He won the 1977 World Championship titles in individual épée and team épée in Buenos Aires, Argentina.
+He also won a bronze medal in team épée at the 1979 World Championships in Hamburg, Germany.

 World Cups

-Harmenberg captured three Individual Épée World Cup Championships within four years: 1977 (Bern), 1979 (Heidenheim), and 1980 (Heidenheim).
+Harmenberg captured three individual épée World Cup championships within four years: 1977 (Bern), 1979 (Heidenheim), and 1980 (Heidenheim).
 He also won team titles at the 1977 and 1980 World Cups.

 Olympics

-At the 1980 Moscow Olympic Games, he won a gold medal in the Individual Épée.
+At the 1980 Moscow Olympic Games, Harmenberg won a gold medal in the individual épée.
 In three of the final matches he won by only one touch.
 He is the only Swede to have won an individual gold medal in fencing.
 Harmenberg was a member of the Swedish épée team as well; the team placed 5th in the team épée competition.